tgamet42/TG-react-refresher/README.md

   2. Delete node_modules in your project folder.
   3. Run npm install.
   4. Finally, run npm audit fix --force (then test as --forcing may or may not require a code change - odds are low that it will require a code change).
+Of course, before doing any of the above make sure Node.js and MongoDB are upgraded.